 - Completing over 98% of switches within 21 days

-- Issuing over 90% of final bills within 6 weeks of a customer switching away
+- Issuing over 90% of final bills within 6 weeks of a customer moving away

 - Issuing over 90% of credit refunds within 14 days of sending the final bill

-If suppliers consistently fail to meet these targets, they are referred to the Compliance Committee for a hearing which may result in suspension or termination from the scheme.
+If an energy firm consistently fails to meet these targets, they are referred to the Compliance Committee for a hearing which may result in suspension or termination from the scheme.

 Which suppliers are signed up to the Energy Switch Guarantee?

-Currently there are 16 suppliers signed up to the Energy Switch Guarantee:
+Currently there are 10 energy suppliers signed up to the Energy Switch Guarantee:

 - Octopus Energy